Stephen Colbert (character): Fictional biography

 Colbert's fictional history is not always rigidly adhered to by the show's writers.
 The comedian himself says that "My character's history may not always be perfectly consistent ...
 There's my bio and there's my character's bio, and then there's my character's history, which is slightly different than my character's bio."
 His early life, prior to becoming host of The Colbert Report, is expanded upon in I Am America (And So Can You!).

-Like the actor who portrays him, Stephen T. Colbert is the youngest of 11 children, born into a devout Catholic family—the character's family was so devout, in fact, they sent their teenage son to an "exorcism day camp located in Canton, Ohio" when they discovered he liked Dungeons & Dragons.
+Like the actor who portrays him, Stephen T. Colbert is the youngest of 11 children, born into a devout Catholic family—the character's family was so devout, in fact, they sent their teenage son to an "exorcism day camp located in Canton, Ohio", after they discovered he liked Dungeons & Dragons.
 In his in-character appearance on The O'Reilly Factor, Colbert stated that he is of Irish descent and only adopted the French pronunciation of his surname to "get the cultural elites" on his side.
-Colbert has made conflicting statements regarding his middle name, which he has at different times stated to be Tyrone (Colbert's actual middle name), Tiberius (like that of Captain James T. Kirk), Lee-Harvey, and Qxyzzy.
+Colbert has made conflicting statements regarding his middle name, which he has at different times stated to be "Tyrone" (Colbert's actual middle name), "Tiberius" (like that of Captain James T. Kirk), "Lee-Harvey", and "Qxyzzy".

 The character has said he was regularly beaten up in high school, and by the time he left for college he was determined never to be a victim again.
 As such, on the first day of his freshman year he walked into class and punched the first person he saw (unfortunately, this happened to be his ethics professor).
 He attended Dartmouth College (instead of his first pick, Hogwarts, claiming that his white owl led them to reject him), and was a member of the ΣΑΕ fraternity, although his acceptance into the college appears to have been largely influenced by a claimed familial relationship with a wealthy donor, and graduated in the top 47 percent of his class with a major in history.
 He has also referred to Bob Jones University as an alma mater.